leonjza/leonjza.github.io/content/post/2017-03-24-sending-am-ook-using-metasploit.markdown

 {{< figure src="/images/sendingookmetasploit/jamsignal.png" >}}

 ## woohoo!
 I am very excited to see what else these new possibilities will bring to metasploit.
 If you want to play with the modules, I have them on github here: [https://github.com/leonjza/metasploit-modules](https://github.com/leonjza/metasploit-modules).
-I'll probably create a PR to see if these can be added to mtasploit itself too later.
+I'll probably create a PR to see if these can be added to metasploit itself too later.

 I don't know much ruby, but there is a lot of power in my ^C ^V.